Kevincj/RandomMediaPlayer/README.md

 ## Usage
 - Right-click any folder and click `Open with mpv`, or
-- Right-click the blank in a folder.
+- Right-click the blank in a folder, or
+- Drag-and-drop a media file/folder to the batch file.
 - Try it!